rdahltorp/javascript-code-quiz/README.md

 The code runs off JavaScript for the funcationality and CSS for the style.

-While developing this application I learned a lot more about how JavaScript can influence the HTML in addition to the syntax and different methods you can use to execute unique things in your code (from starting/stopping timers to replacing entire lines of copy).
+While developing this application I learned a lot more about how JavaScript can influence the HTML in addition to the syntax and the different methods you can use to execute unique things in your code (from starting timers to replacing entire lines of copy).

 ## Installation